|Nutritional Guidelines (per serving)|

 In a deep saucepan, heat oil to 375 F.

-Let sauerkraut balls dry for 10 minutes then deep fry until brown on all sides.
+Let sauerkraut balls dry for 10 minutes, then deep fry until brown on all sides.
 Watch carefully, because this will only take a few minutes.
-Drain on absorbent paper.

 Serve warm or at room temperature with frilled toothpicks and honey mustard, if desired.